arcanemachine/omni-qr-chrome/README.md

 # Omni QR Code Viewer

-A small Chrome extension that always displays a QR code in the corner of your browser window.
+A minimalist, privacy-friendly Chrome extension that always displays a QR code in the corner of your browser window.

 Perfect for streamers who use a web browser while streaming!

+All data is rendered entirely within the browser.
+This extension does not contact any servers or make any network connections.

+This project uses [QRCode.js](https://github.com/davidshimjs/qrcodejs) for its QR code rendering.